graasp/graasp/src/services/item/plugins/importExport/specifications.md

 - thumbnailFilename (item thumbnail in the original size, if present)
 - children (item children, in case of a folder item)
 - mimetype (item file mimetype, in case there's a file attached to the item)
+- appSettings (app settings for the APP items)
 ```

 ### Files and thumbnails